openmrs/openmrs-module-reporting/README.md

   3. View Patient Cohorts (technically this is only required if you want to be able to run reports including cohorts of patients, which is basically all reports, up until 0.4.1.1)
   4. Manage Scheduler

-To be able to edit and configure reports, you need:
+To be able to edit and configure reports, you need groups:
 (this is accurate as of 0.4.1.3)
   1. Manage Reports (this just enables you to see the menu items)
   2. Manage Report Definitions